meyfa/CobolCraft/README.md

 ## Legal Notices

-This project (except 3rd-party contents as stated below) is licensed under the MIT License.
-See LICENSE for further information.
+This project is licensed under the MIT License; see LICENSE for further information.

-This project includes the 3rd-party CBL_GC_SOCKET shared library, licensed under the LGPL v3.
-See CBL_GC_SOCKET/COPYING.lesser for further information.
-Note that line 939 of `CBL_GC_SOCKET/cob_socket.cpp` has been modified (compared to the original distribution of that library) to fix improper `snprintf` usage.

 "Minecraft" is a trademark of Mojang Synergies AB.
 CobolCraft is neither affiliated with nor endorsed by Mojang.